 2005 Spanish Grand Prix

 Kimi Raikkonen dominated the event to take his first victory of the season ahead of Fernando Alonso and Jarno Trulli.
 Juan Pablo Montoya returned to McLaren after two races away with injury but had a pretty dreadful time – he could only qualify and finish seventh, and ended up a lap behind Raikkonen at the finish courtesy of a pit stop problem and a spin.

 The final race around the superb Istanbul Park circuit was won by Sebastian Vettel ahead of Mark Webber, Red Bull’s domination righting the wrongs of the previous year.
 Fernando Alonso finished a close third but the rest of the field was a long way behind – fourth-placed Lewis Hamilton was over half-a-minute away from the podium.

 Gaston Mazzacane (born 1975) made his debut with Minardi in 2000.
-Although he was generally seen as a bit of a pay driver, he performed reasonably well against teammate Marc Gene and was quite a solid pair of hands, managing a best finish of eighth in the European GP at the Nurburgring.
+Although he was generally seen as a bit of a pay driver, he performed reasonably well against teammate Marc Gene and was quite a solid pair of hands, finishing most of his races and managing a best finish of eighth in the European GP at the Nurburgring.
 In 2001 he joined the Prost team, but was fired after four races having been completely humbled by Jean Alesi, bringing Mazzacane’s F1 career to an end.